rendyisd/sshn-final-pemweb1/README.md

 #### Description
-This is a parody of SCMP website front-end look, made using vanilla HTML+CSS for my Web Programming 1 Class final assignment.
+This is a parody of SCMP website front-end look, made using HTML+CSS for my Web Programming 1 Class final assignment.

 #### Screenshots
 ![Alt text](img/readme_img/ss1.png)